Click to view: Letter from Zoe King, Recruitment Chair, 2014

 The first event of recruitment focuses on philanthropy.
 Potential New Members (PNMs) will be divided into recruitment groups and meet their Membership Recruitment Counselors (MRCs), members of the Greek community who have temporarily disaffiliated from their sorority into order to serve as an unbiased resource for PNMs.
 Each event will be fifty minutes long, and PNMs will visit a maximum of four sororities.
 You will learn about the philanthropic organization that each sorority has nationally chosen to support and what it means to be a member of the Greek system, including Panhellenic involvement on campus and the benefits of membership on campus and nationally.
 Delta Gamma’s philanthropy is Service for Sight, which focuses on working to stop blindness before it starts, and improving lives of those who have lost their sight.
 Whether it be through funds for genetic research or Braille books, or by giving time to help men and women acquire the skills they need to live independently or to record books for the hearing impaired, DGs have given over $200,000 and 96,000 hours per year to help those in need.

-The second recruitment event, Development Night, is intended to emphasize the unique qualities of each organization.
+The second recruitment event, Development Day, is intended to emphasize the unique qualities of each organization.
 Each event will be fifty minutes long, and PNMs will visit a maximum of three sororities.
 On this night, we will try to explain to you what exactly makes the Delta Gamma special.
 You’ll learn about our new member education, leadership development activities, awards, chapter programming, the academic, career, and personal benefits of sorority life and – most importantly – the meaning of sisterhood.
 DG is full of dynamic young women who cover the full range of personalities, interests and talents.
 We are all bound together by Delta Gamma, by ties stronger than any of us imagined when we first stepped into the recruitment room.